S-Corporation Year End Tasks and Bookkeeping

 • Prepare 1099-NEC and 1099-MISC for outside contractors paid more than $600 over the year.
-Contact us no later than January 10 if you want us to create, mail and file the forms.
+Contact us by January 10 if you want us to create, mail and file these forms.

 How to include S-Corp Shareholder Health Insurance on the W-2